httpsterio/httpster.io/src/content/articles/2025-01-08-productivity.md

 I fell for the productivity illusion.
 I decided to do a teeny-tiny bit of housekeeping on the website—which quickly spiraled into fixing my RSS feeds and releasing not just one, but three separate feeds (Atom, RSS, and JSON).
 A touch of CSS here, some Eleventy filters there.

 Next thing I know, it’s 10 a.m., and I haven’t written a single word.
+It felt like I had gotten a lot done but really, I didn't achieve any of what I actually needed to do.

 Oh well.
-C’est la vie with ADHD
+C’est la vie with ADHD.